Support

 What if you raise the price?

-Existing licenses are grandfathered.
-Whatever you paid is what you paid — that license stays valid for v1.x updates regardless of future pricing.
+Whatever you paid is what you paid.
+Your license stays valid for all v1 updates regardless of future pricing.

 Common questions